YanliangWu/TWService/README.md

 ## Effort Log
 - Aug 18: 11:30 - 1:40AM (Aug19)
   - Create service, create a in memory DAO for testing
-- Aug 20: 11:30 - 2:15 AM (Aug21)
+- Aug 20: 11:30 - 3:00 AM (Aug21)
-  - Create cli, Mysql connector
+  - Create CLI, Mysql connector, formatting, documents, bug fixes.

 ## Swagger Doc

-Check swagger.json for swagger document.
+Check swagger.json for swagger document, this is only for the service only.

 ## Connect to the project host